Trade directory · St George metro · Utah

 Peak Season

-May through September - new construction surge and AC-related electrical work
+May through September - driven by new construction season and increased A/C electrical demands

 Market estimate